 - Romain in his geometric layout states the distance is 1½ OCD or 1581 feet or 2 x 790.
 A difference of 40 feet.

-- Because neither the Octagon or Observatory are purely symmetrical there is no true center which allows for differing opinions as to where the center lies contributing to this appearance of error.
+- Because neither the Octagon or Observatory are purely symmetrical there is no true center which allows for differing opinions as to where the center lies contributing to the above differences.

 Further and unfortunately, Romain’s geometric reconstruction of the earthworks fails under the scrutiny of protractor and sharp pencil.
 However, his conclusion that they were precisely laid out is accurate and provable far beyond what he has demonstrated.